 So far, there is no scientifically verifiable evidence of an epidemiologically relevant infection of dogs by infected humans.
 However, there is a dynamic situation which is closely monitored by the Friedrich-Loeffler-Institut.

-In two dogs from different households with persons infected with SARS-CoV-2 in Hongkong, genetic material of the pathogen was discovered using highly sensitive detection methods, and in one case, infectious virus was also detected.
-Both dogs showed no symptoms of the disease.
+The virus or its genetic material has been detected in five dogs worldwide.
+None of the dogs died from Covid-19.
 A first animal experimental study from China and the two individual cases from Hongkong indicate a low susceptibility of dogs to SARS-CoV-2.

 Yes, there are various proofs of this.
 Positive cats, which partly showed symptoms of disease, were reported from different countries.
 The cats stayed in households with persons suffering from Covid-19 and were probably infected by these persons.